Paul Johns: BEEN HERE LONG?

 —Paul Johns, 2021

-BEEN HERE LONG? is the first solo exhibition by Paul Johns to be held in Tāmaki Makaurau for two decades.
-It represents a compact survey of his work, spanning almost his entire career, from 1977—three years after he graduated with a Diploma of Fine Arts from the University of Canterbury’s School of Fine Arts at Ilam—to the present.
-Johns is widely recognised as an early exponent of conceptual and pop art in Aotearoa, and for his longstanding interest in gender and sexuality.
-While he is perhaps best known for his photography, he uses a wide range of media.
+BEEN HERE LONG? is the first solo exhibition by Paul Johns to be held in Tāmaki Makaurau in two decades.
+It represents a compact survey, spanning almost his entire career, from 1977—three years after he graduated with a Diploma of Fine Arts from the University of Canterbury’s School of Fine Arts at Ilam—to the present.
+Johns is recognised as an early exponent of conceptual and pop art in Aotearoa, and for his longstanding interest in gender and sexuality.
+His work is in sympathy with that of artists like Andy Warhol, Robert Mapplethorpe, and Billy Apple.
+While he is perhaps best known for his photography, Johns uses a wide range of media.
 BEEN HERE LONG? attests to this, including lens- and light-based works, paintings made by digital and manual processes, and a sculpture incorporating found objects.
 The styles and temperaments of the different works are similarly diverse.
 Some centre on text, some on image.
 Some are humorous, some more plaintive.
 But all touch on questions of intimacy and belonging, enfolding aspects of the artist’s personal experiences, while seeking to connect with anyone who might come upon them.

-Hung just inside the gallery is Spell bound, a 1999 painting that reproduces a portion of a message sent to the artist.
+Hung just inside the gallery is Spell bound (1999), which reproduces a portion of a message sent to the artist.
 The words are hand-painted in block capitals, stacked, and without punctuation, such that they evoke—or perhaps become—a concrete poem: ‘BURNING / LIPS THEY / COME EVER / NEARER / NEARER’.
 Removed from its original context, the phrase achieves a level of ambiguity, openness to reimagining.
 But it’s also inescapably loaded.
 There’s no mistaking the feeling of ardent desire, which is shored up by the intense contrast between the black ground and the cream letters, and by the little bodily dribbles coming off the latter.
 Equally, there is a sense of frustration and pathos.
 This, too, is encoded in the words (‘nearer’ means not yet touching) and the physicality of the painting.
 Indeed, it is far from clear which element of the work, the formal or the textual, is doing the most work in terms of expression.
-I am reminded not only of Colin McCahon, who so confidently married the two, but also of poet and printer Alan Loney, who has written extensively on the significance of the form in which a text is issued.
+I am reminded of Colin McCahon, who so confidently married the two (and often in black and white), and of poet and printer Alan Loney, who has written extensively on the significance of the form in which a text is issued.